Power: A New Social Analysis: Historical context

 Power (1938) is written with a mind toward the political ills that marred the headlines of the day.
-The work appeared at the brink of World War II, and contains more than one pointed reference to the dictatorships of Nazi Germany and fascist Italy, and one reference to the persecution of German Czechoslovakians.
+The work appeared at the brink of World War II, and contains more than one pointed reference to the dictatorships of Nazi Germany and fascist Italy, and one reference to the persecution of German Czechoslovaks.
 When his remarks treat of current affairs, they are often pessimistic.
 "Although men hate one another, exploit one another, and torture one another, they have, until recently, given their reverence to those who preached a different way of life."
 As Kirk Willis remarked on Russell's outlook during the 1930s, "the foreign and domestic policies of successive national governments repelled him, as did the triumph of totalitarian regimes on the continent and the seemingly inexorable march to war brought in their wake...
 Despairing that war could be avoided and convinced that such a European-wide conflict would herald a new dark age of barbarism and bigotry, Russell gave voice to his despondency in Which Way to Peace?
 (1936) – not so much a reasoned defence of appeasement as an expression of defeatism".

 Ultimately, with his new analysis in hand, Russell hoped to instruct others on how to tame arbitrary power.
 He hoped that a stable world government composed of sovereign nation-states would eventually arise which would dissuade nations from engaging in war.
 In context, this argument was made years after the dissolution of the League of Nations (and years before the creation of the United Nations).
 Also, at many times during the work, Russell also mentions his desire to see a kind of socialism take root.
 This was true to his convictions of the time, during a phase in his career where he was convinced in the plausibility of guild socialism.